Why are board games perfect activities for families?

 Option #1: Googly Eyes

 Googly Eyes is a silly family game board sure to make everyone laugh.
 Players don a pair of glasses that make it hard to see and then must draw pictures corresponding to words their teammates have to guess.
-This board game for families is quick and fast-paced, as well as easy to understand and pick up.
+This game is quick and fast-paced, as well as easy to understand and pick up.

 Option #2: Pictopia Disney Edition

 In Pictopia Disney Edition , players are shown pictures and must give and receive clues to guess what the picture is showing.
 This version of the family game board features all your favorite Disney characters.
-This board game for families includes a free app and the Disney edition features films all the way up through Frozen.
+This game includes a free app and the Disney edition features films all the way up through Frozen.
 Just note that the game may be too hard for some kids to learn or play on their own.

 Option #3: World of Disney Eye Found It